deput/RWSingleton/README.md

 A macro to create singleton class quickly in ObjC

 ##Motivation
 [CWLSynthesizeSingleton](https://github.com/incbee/CWLSynthesizeSingleton) inspires me to change it a little bit.
 It is better to use `dispatch_once_t`.
-Meanwhile, I did not perform lock on getting shared instance to avoid performance degradation, I leave these task to developer themselves according to their implemetations.
+Meanwhile, to avoid performance degradation I did not perform lock on getting shared instance, I leave these tasks to developer themselves according to their implemetations.

 ## Usage
 Supposing a desired singleton class named `MyOjbect`.